aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/dom-mutation-observer-observing-node-additions/_index.md

 # Append Element to Body with Aspose.HTML for Java using a DOM Mutation Observer

 If you’re a Java developer who needs to **append element to body** while keeping an eye on every change that happens in the DOM, you’ve come to the right place.
+In this guide we’ll show you how to **create HTML document Java** objects, attach a Mutation Observer, and react instantly when nodes are added, removed, or altered.
 Aspose.HTML for Java makes it straightforward to **create HTML document Java** objects, attach a Mutation Observer, and react instantly when nodes are added, removed, or altered.
 In this step‑by‑step tutorial we’ll walk through the entire process—from setting up the document to cleanly **disconnect mutation observer**—so you can confidently monitor DOM changes in your Java applications.

 ## Quick Answers
 - **What does a Mutation Observer do?** It watches the DOM tree and notifies you of node additions, removals, or attribute changes.